tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 attester from its trusted verifiers can be cached and used for any number of subsequent TLS handshakes, as long as the freshness policy requirements are satisfied.

+This protocol supports both monolithic and split implementation.
+In a monolithic implementation, the TLS stack is completely embedded within the TEE.
+In a split implementation, the TLS stack is located outside the TEE, but any private keys (and in particular, the TIK) only exist within the TEE.
+In order to support both options, only the TIK's identity and its public component are ever passed between the Client or Server TLS stack and its Attestation Service.

 # Use of Remote Attestation Credentials in the TLS Handshake